Joecontrair/Joecontrair.github.io/index.md

 <link href="https://fonts.cdnfonts.com/css/comic-sans" rel="stylesheet">

 # About Me:
-<span style=comic-sans>Hey, I'm Joe Daly here to give you Joe Daily.
+<span style="font-family:comic-sans">Hey, I'm Joe Daly here to give you Joe Daily.
 I'm a student at St Mary's College of Maryland studying Mathematics.
 Outside of education I work at the</span> [Hawk Studios](https://www.instagram.com/smcm_hawkstudio/), SMCMs podcast studio.
 I also am the president of the Ping pong club and started climbing at our wall freshman year!<br/>

 Here's me (on the right) and my buddy Ex, somewhere in Solomons Island!<br/>
 ![Me](Personal/assets/Images/MeAndEx.jpg)<br/>